- Message from Co-directors

 - Research Resources

-The Tamer Fund for Social Ventures, a Columbia Business School program that provides seed grants to nonprofit, for-profit, and hybrid early-stage social and environmental ventures, has awarded seed grants to four startups this fall.
-After 12 funding cycles, the growing portfolio is now composed of 45 ventures, which are either led by Columbia University students, alumni, faculty, or researchers, or are advised by Columbia University faculty or researchers.
+The Tamer Fund for Social Ventures, a Columbia Business School program that provides seed grants to nonprofit, for-profit, and hybrid early-stage social and environmental ventures, has awarded seed grants to four startups this spring.
+After 14 funding cycles, the growing portfolio is now composed of 52 ventures, which are either led by Columbia University students, alumni, faculty or researchers, or advised by Columbia University faculty or researchers.

-The most recent funding cycle represents three Columbia University schools, adding to the portfolio whose founding teams represent over 10 schools across Columbia University.
+The most recent funding cycle represents four Columbia University schools, adding to the portfolio of TFSV ventures whose founding teams represent over 11 schools across Columbia University.
 Upon selection, these entrepreneurs gain funding and access to a wide variety of connections and resources available through the Tamer Center for Social Enterprise at Columbia Business School.

 For more information about the social ventures and their founders, click here.